Associate Editor, Birding magazine

 As always, “News & Notes” and the “Book Reviews” offer more to explore online.
 After you’ve enjoyed reading Paul Hess’ updates on shearwater olfaction and flicker coloration, you can click here to read “The Iiwi: Fit for a great chief, and fit for a great captain.”
 Then, you can flip to the Book Reviews!

+Click here to flip straight to the Book Reviews in the online issue.
 In this issue, Elizabeth J. Rosenthal reviews Gregory Nobles’ biography, John James Audubon: The Nature of the American Woodsman.
-You can click here to read the extended review in the issue, or click here to read it on the ABA Blog (coming soon!).
+You can also click here to read it on the ABA Blog.
 Sanford Sorkin reviews Jennifer Ackerman’s exploration of how birds interact with and learn from the world, The Genius of Birds.
-You can click here for the review in the issue, or here for the blog (coming soon!).
+You can click here for the ABA Blog.
 Finally, Lori Potter reviews Birds of Prey: Hawks, Eagles, Falcons, and Vultures of North America from Pete Dunne and Kevin T. Karlson.
 Lori Potter describes this book as landing “somewhere between the coffee table and the classroom.”
-To read more, you can click here for the issue, or here for the ABA Blog (coming soon!).
+To read more, you can also click here for the ABA Blog.

 Okay, we’ve been reading a lot: who is ready for a trickier challenge to get our minds working?
 This month’s Photo Quiz is a “confusing fall warbler” that takes confusing fall warblers to the next level.
 The photo from Haynes Miller is below.
 Once you’ve given it a try yourself, you can read Haynes Miller’s analysis in the issue by clicking here.
 Or, you can join the conversation on the ABA Blog!
 Whether you know the answer at first glance or not (I sure don’t!), you are always welcome to chat with us and learn with us.